spabinger/medizinische_genomanalysen_2021_assignment_1/README.md

 ## News
 * Deadline: 16.05.2021

 ## Overview
-* Complete the python program, based on the template, to calculate various properties
+* Complete the python program to calculate various properties.
+The tests are failing right now because the method isn't outputting the correct string.
+Fixing this up will make the tests green.
 * Commit (often)
 * Run pytest
 * Push to **your** repository